 Claims of partnerships with well-known companies or projects that cannot be checked are common.
 Check partnerships through reliable sources such as press releases or announcements from the partner companies.
 Fake partnerships are usually used to create false trust and can be a sign of investment fraud.

 Third-party audits for smart contracts and code are essential.
 Audits help find weaknesses and make sure of the project’s security.
-Lack of audits increases the risk of possible hacks and scams.
+The lack of audits increases the risk of possible hacks and scams.
 Always check if the project’s smart contracts have been audited by trusted firms to protect your investment.

 Limited liquidity makes it difficult to buy or sell tokens without big price changes.
 Low liquidity can hinder your ability to trade and get profits.
 Check the trading volume and liquidity on major platforms to make sure there is enough market activity and vesting periods are clear.